airdock-io/docker-rabbitmq/README.md

 # Docker RabbitMQ [![](https://images.microbadger.com/badges/image/airdock/rabbitmq:latest.svg)](https://microbadger.com/images/airdock/rabbitmq:latest "Get your own image badge on microbadger.com")

+> This project is no longer actively maintained.
+>
+> Back in 2017, few open source project provide docker image, etc and our jobs had a real nice goal.
+Now (2023), all open source community is mature, provides tools and images more than we needs.
+Thanks to all members for their time and effort.

 Docker Image for [RabbitMq](http://www.rabbitmq.com/) based on airdock/base:jessie

 What is RabbitMQ?